FarisVZ/companion-keychain-reminder/README.md

 # companion-keychain-reminder
-a keychain that help my incontinence disability by remind me every 3 hour to go into restroom, it also can be little companion with oled display face that i can put in my belt loops
+a keychain that help poeple that have incontinence disability, it also a little companion with oled display face that can be put on belt loop